skip to content

 Bond

-Under section 89A(12), where an order has been made for payment for damage or compensation under section 89A(10) and/or 89A(11), the Tribunal may also make orders for payment of the bond to the landlord and any co-tenant who has been found not liable.
+Under section 89A(12), where an order has been made for payment for damage or compensation under section 89A(10) and/or 89A(11), SACAT may also make orders for payment of the bond to the landlord and any co-tenant who has been found not liable.
+A liable co-tenant may be required to pay any remaining amount of bond that is payable to the landlord.

 If you are in fear of, or being subjected to, domestic abuse: